 Fruit and Vegetables

-Fruit and vegetables are essential sources of nutrition, and are especially rich in vitamins and minerals.
-Five servings with variety is the minimal suggestion.
+Fruit and vegetables are essential sources of nutrition and are especially rich in vitamins and minerals.
+Five servings with variety are the minimal suggestion.

-For example, just one medium sized apple or pear is equal to one serving.
-Not only are fruits and vegetables vital sources of nutrition, consuming enough fruit and vegetables will improve your health and reduce risk of disease.
+For example, just one medium-sized apple or pear is equal to one serving.
+Not only are fruits and vegetables vital sources of nutrition, consuming enough fruit and vegetables will improve your health and reduce the risk of disease.

-Starchy foods, also categorised as your carbohydrates include breads, cereals, pasta, and rice, and are an extremely important part of a healthy diet and healthy body.
+Starchy foods, also categorised as your carbohydrates include bread, cereals, pasta, and rice, and are an extremely important part of a healthy diet and healthy body.
 By increasing fibre, it can reduce constipation and other IBS symptoms.
-These complex carbohydrates are an essential source of energy for the brain, and offer the most efficient energy to fuel our bodies.
+These complex carbohydrates are an essential source of energy for the brain and offer the most efficient energy to fuel our bodies.

-However, this food group should not excess more than 1/3 of our total dietary intake.
-Wholegrain or wholemeal alternatives are encouraged as they usually contain more fibre, and less sugar than white varieties.
+However, this food group should not exceed more than 1/3 of our total dietary intake.
+Wholegrain or wholemeal alternatives are encouraged as they usually contain more fibre and less sugar than white varieties.